Bicycle Chain Length Calculator

 • 2

-The recommended number of chain links, rounded to an even number.
+The recommended number of chain links for your new chain, rounded to an even number.

 Important Notes